ahills/browse/README.md

 through environment variables and a configuration directory, described below.

-In most configurations, the `browse` command will create a temporary directory in which the session's cookies and cache will be stored, and which will be erased on exit.
+In most configurations, the `browse` command will create a temporary directory in which the session's cookies, cache, and downloads will be stored, and which will be erased on exit.

 It is intended for this script to be POSIX-compliant, or at least run on many different shells.
 It has only been tested on Linux with `dash` as `/bin/sh`, so